 Saving the best till last, your final stop in Angers will be simply majestic.
 This is because the Château des Ducs d'Anjou awaits you.
 You’ll be amazed at the contrast between its imposing ramparts and towers and the fine craftsmanship of the Apocalypse Tapestry housed inside.

-At the end of your cycling adventure through the heart of the Vallée du Loir, you are sure to go home with plenty of special memories experienced with your two-wheel companion in Pays de la Loire.
+At the end of your cycling adventure through the heart of the Vallée du Loir, you are sure to go home with plenty of special memories experienced with your two-wheel companion in Atlantic Loire Valley.
 And we bet you won’t stop dreaming about your next trip on the Vélo Francette or La Loire à Vélo cycleways.